-CARB P2 Certified Pine Plywood from Brazil: What US Importers Need to Know
+CARB P2 Pine Plywood from Brazil: US Importer Guide

 If you import composite wood products into the United States — including plywood, MDF, or particleboard — CARB Phase 2 (CARB P2) compliance is a legal requirement, not an option.
 This guide explains what CARB P2 means for Brazilian pine plywood and what documentation you need with every shipment.